 1. Notice your breath.

-When I say this to my patients, many of them will start breathing as if their life depended on it.
+When I say this to my patients, some will start breathing fiercely.
 No, just notice you HAVE breath.
 Feel how it feels to breathe.
 There is a rhythm to your breath, see if you can follow it.
 You will likely only be able to do this for a few seconds at a time; that’s perfect.
 Even if you are someone who regularly meditates, this moment of attention will matter.
 This is a practice you can do at any moment in time, alone or with others, in traffic, buying clothes, or engaging in social media (an especially good time).
 Being aware in this way can bring needed moments of relief and well-being.